Port Comparison¶

 Key Observations¶

 The California gap is stark.
 The two CARB-regulated ports (LA/Long Beach and Oakland) have mandatory at-berth emissions controls.
-The remaining 9 priority ports — serving over 7 million below-median-income residents combined — have none.
+The remaining 17 priority ports — serving over 9 million below-median-income residents combined — have effectively none.
+PortMiami's partial cruise shore power is the only other operational at-berth emissions control at a major U.S. port.

 Emissions don't correlate with regulation.
-New York/New Jersey emits more at-berth pollutants than Oakland but has zero mandatory controls.
+New York/New Jersey and Virginia emit more at-berth pollutants than Oakland but have zero mandatory controls.
 New Orleans emits nearly three times what Oakland does, with no regulation.

 The technology exists.
 CARB-certified barge-mounted emissions capture systems achieving 99% PM2.5 and 95% NOx reduction are commercially deployed in California.
 The barrier is regulatory, not technological.